Two Women of Yesterday Molding the Future of St. Louis

 - Opened charitable funds at the St. Louis Community Foundation;

 - And confidence that the Community Foundation would continue to act upon and serve as a steward for their wishes.

 Retired Educator Continues to Educate

 Today, Bertha Black Rhoda, a retired Vashon educator, helps defray costs for college-bound African-American students, thanks to the scholarship created and named for her at the St. Louis Community Foundation by her husband William.
-Since 2001 her fund, the William C. and Bertha Black Rhoda Scholarship Fund, has helped 22 students with college expenses by awarding scholarships totaling $95,500.
+Since 2001 her fund, the William C. and Bertha Black Rhoda Scholarship Fund, has helped dozens of students with college expenses by awarding scholarships totaling more than $130,000.